Calm * Steady * Collaborative * Leadership

 Shared Belief & Values

 Our curriculums, programming, and professional developments can provide culturally responsive teaching methods that reflect and respect the intersectionality of every one of our students.
-As teachers, we are meeting our students at the crossroad of their realities and their journeys.
-In order to keep those journeys moving forward, it is our responsibility, together with the community to ensure the education we are providing is relevant to our students' realities.

 Implementing culturally responsive methods will: